10 Tips for Maximizing Golf Simulator Practice to Improve Your Game

 With all of these positives and great ideas to improve your game, it felt necessary to warn you about some negatives of practicing your game on a golf simulator.

-• The golf simulator’s accuracy can be off by a few yards; you may have to make adjustments when you get to the course.
+- The golf simulator’s accuracy can be off by a few yards; you may have to adjust when you get to the course.

-• Practicing from certain lies like sand and rough is something that is best achieved when you are able to feel it out on a real course or driving range.
+- Practicing from certain lies like sand and rough is something that is best achieved when you can feel it out on a real course or driving range.

 FAQs